lenifilgueira/simple-todo-list/README.md

 # simple-todo-list
-A simple to-do list that let's someone add, cross off and delete items.
+A simple to-do list that lets someone add, cross off and delete items.

 Only plain html, css and javascript were used.